Body found in search for U.S. ship that vanished in hurricane

 ”It’s incomprehensible with the sophisticated weather routing technology that’s available that an over 700-foot merchant vessel can be caught in the middle of a previously forecasted hurricane,” he said.

-Tote Maritime’s Hanson said he could not speculate when asked on Monday if El Faro had a propulsion or engine room problem before it was overcome by the hurricane.
+Tote Maritime’s Hanson gave an inconclusive answer on Monday when asked if El Faro had a propulsion or engine room problem before it was overcome by the hurricane.

-Additional reporting by Susan Cooper Eastman and Barbara Liston in Jacksonville, and Edward McAllister and Andrew Chung in New York; Writing by Tom Brown; Editing by James Dalgleish, Cynthia Osterman and Lisa Shumaker
+Additional reporting by Susan Cooper Eastman, Barbara Liston and David Adams in Miami and Andrew Chung in New York; Writing by Tom Brown; Editing by James Dalgleish and Cynthia Osterman